guhnope/bluebuild-recipies/README.md

-# qsblue
+# dank-blue

-QuickBlue is an attempt to create a set of immutable Fedora images combining Wayland window managers with QuckShell for an easy out of the box experience.
+An attempt to make a Universal Blue based desktop based on Niri and the DankMaterialShell